 What causes blackheads?

-What are symptoms of blackheads?
+What are the symptoms of blackheads?

 How are blackheads treated?